 Disclaimer: Our campsite was provided gratis, as part of our partnership in co-hosting an event and related activities at the resort.

 We both have a soft spot for the Palm Springs area.
 Since hitting the road in 2014 as full time RVers, we have spent more winter season time here than anywhere else in the country.
-Of all the places we’ve visited in the country, this area feels most like “home” to us – especially in the winter.
-It’s probably our very favorite place to snowbird in the colder months!
+Of all the places we’ve visited in the country, this area feels much like “home” to us – especially in the winter.
+It’s probably our favorite place to snowbird in the colder months!

 Last winter, our good friends and fellow RVers, Brett and Danelle, booked a one week stay at Catalina Spa and RV Resort, and loved the resort so much, they ended up staying the rest of the season.
 They are back again, so we made plans to come visit and experience Catalina for ourselves.
 Read on for our full review of this place, amenities and local attractions.

 Catalina Spa and RV Resort is located in Desert Hot Springs, which is just north of Palm Springs, California in the Coachella Valley.
 Palm Springs and the surrounding area is a beautiful, desert environment surrounded by mountains.
 Some of which reach over 8,000 feet elevation.
 This offers a dramatic change in environment from the valley floor which is just about sea level.